-Ten years later and more than 5,000 young people reached, Little Dreamers is now Australia’s leading non-profit for Young Carers.
-As a face for political reform, Little Dreamers is working towards the creation of a peak body for Young Carers.
-Across key support programs co-designed with young people in caring roles, we’re breaking down barriers and empowering young people in caring roles, with a vision to ensure that every Young Carer around the world is supported by someone or something by the year 2030.
+Over a decade later and with more than 6,500 young people reached nationwide, Little Dreamers is Australia’s leading Young Carer organisation.
+Across a range of key support programs co-designed with young people in caring roles, we’re breaking down barriers and empowering youth, with a vision to ensure that every Young Carer around the world is supported by someone or something by the year 2030.Watch our Documentary

 Founder and CEO

 Family Support Manager